junxit/us-congress-bills-111/metadata.md

 - 2010-05-07 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S3429-3431; text as passed Senate: CR S3430)
 - 2010-05-11 — Received in the House.
 - 2010-05-11 — Referred to the House Committee on Natural Resources.
+- 2010-05-12 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2010-12-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-12-14 — Cleared for White House.
+- 2010-12-14 — Considered as unfinished business. (consideration: CR H8329-8330)
+- 2010-12-14 — Considered under suspension of the rules. (consideration: CR H8304-8305)
+- 2010-12-14 — DEBATE - The House proceeded with forty minutes of debate on S. 1405.
+- 2010-12-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-12-14 — Mr. Rahall moved to suspend the rules and pass the bill.
+- 2010-12-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 364 - 0 (Roll no. 628). (text: CR H8304)
+- 2010-12-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 364 - 0 (Roll no. 628).(text: CR H8304)
+- 2010-12-17 — Presented to President.
+- 2010-12-17 — Presented to President.
+- 2010-12-22 — Became Public Law No: 111-333.
+- 2010-12-22 — Became Public Law No: 111-333.
+- 2010-12-22 — Signed by President.
+- 2010-12-22 — Signed by President.